cblichmann/btrfscue/README.md

 Packages
 --------

-At the moment, only building Debian packages is supported.
-Just run `make deb` to build.
+At the moment, only building Debian ans RPM packages is supported.
+Just run `make deb` to build a debian package or sh buildrpm.sh to build a RPM package.

 Usage